 HFN 500: Survey of Nutrition Concepts (3 credits)*

 This online course is designed to introduce students to the fundamentals of nutrition science.
 Dietary sources and functions of macro and micronutrients are reviewed, as well as the basics of their metabolism and their impact on disease prevention, energy balance and common health problems.
-(Prerequisite: Physiology; Department consent required)
+(Prerequisite: Physiology; Department consent required) This course was last offered in Spring 2023 and will no longer be offered.

 This course is NOT appropriate for a student with an undergraduate degree in nutrition/dietetics.
 It is a prerequisite course for those MS students without a nutrition background.
 While it is required for the Advanced Certificate program, it is only required for the MS program if the student has not taken a nutrition undergraduate course that would satisfy it.